 Short term refrigeration

-One reason why having canned foods, shelf stable foods and long term food storage is important is because we will most likely be without refrigeration.
+One reason why having canned foods, shelf stable foods, DIY food storage, and long term food storage is important is because we will most likely be without refrigeration.
 Depending on the scenario, we might have refrigeration, but we need to have alternatives.

-In the first 24 hours after a power outage do not open refrigerators or freezers any more than necessary.
+In a grid down situation, or ta long term power outage, do not open refrigerators or freezers any more than necessary.
 An unopened refrigerator will keep food cold for approximately 4 hours.
 An unopened freezer will keep food frozen for approximately 24 hours.